 Day 14.
-Transfer to Masindi
+Masindi

 Day 15.
-Birding the Royal Mile (Budongo Forest)
+Royal Mile Budongo Forest

-After an early breakfast, we will proceed to bird the Royal Mile, looking for birds like Crowned Eagle, Heuglin’s Francolin, Blue-breasted and Chocolate-backed Kingfishers, African Dwarf Kingfisher, White-thighed Hornbill, Speckled and Yellow-rumped Tinkerbirds, Hairy-breasted Barbet, Yellow-crested and Brown-eared Woodpeckers, Little Grey, Plain and Spotted Greenbuls, Fire-crested Alethe, Red-tailed Ant Thrush, Rufous-crowned Eremomela, Whistling Cisticola, Black-throated Apalis, Fraser’s Forest Flycatcher, Chestnut-capped Flycatcher, Black-headed Oriole, and Purple-headed Starling, among others.
-In the afternoon we’ll head back to our hotel in time for dinner.
-Overnight: Masindi Hotel, Masindi
+The Royal Mile is a breathtakingly beautiful forest with extremely rich birdlife.
+Here we will look for Crowned Eagle, Heuglin’s Francolin, Blue-breasted and Chocolate-backed Kingfishers, African Dwarf Kingfisher, White-thighed Hornbill, Speckled and Yellow-rumped Tinkerbirds, Hairy-breasted Barbet, Yellow-crested and Brown-eared Woodpeckers, Little Grey, Plain and Spotted Greenbuls, Fire-crested Alethe, Red-tailed Ant Thrush, Rufous-crowned Eremomela, Whistling Cisticola, Black-throated Apalis, Fraser’s Forest Flycatcher, Chestnut-capped Flycatcher, Black-headed Oriole, and Purple-headed Starling, among others.
+In the afternoon, we’ll drive the couple of hours to Murchison Falls.
+Twiga Safari Lodge, near Murchison Falls National Park.

-Day 16.
-Birding Murchison Falls National Park
+Day 16-17: Birding Murchison Falls National Park